 - While it is important to try to get an appointment with the legislator, it may be difficult to schedule.
-Cultivating a relationship with the district director or other staff involved in legislation (as opposed to constituent services) can also be very valuable.
+Cultivating a relationship with the district director or other staff involved in the legislation (as opposed to constituent services) can also be very valuable.
 If a meeting with the legislator is not possible then ask to meet with staff who have a substantive role in legislation. - 2.
 Assemble your interview team.
-Teams of three to five members are ideal. - Coordinators should try to include at least one person with a long-term League background, someone with a history of working with the legislator, someone well versed in the relevant issues, new and young members, and people from underrepresented groups to develop representative League leadership and add diverse perspectives.
+Teams of three to five members are ideal. - Coordinators should try to include at least one person with a long-term League background, someone with a history of working with the legislator, someone well versed in the relevant issues, new and young members, and people from underrepresented groups to develop representative League leadership and add diverse perspectives. - Check the FAQs for recommended meeting roles and responsibilities. - 3.
+Prepare the team.
+Hold advance meetings to go over interview roles and the questions and topics to be covered. - 4.
+Prepare materials.
+We offer general resources for your team's use.
+You can also develop a set of materials to send to the legislator's office either ahead of time or afterward.